 Which Dog Treats Are Safe?

 In general, the first thing to remember when selecting dog treats is to choose ones that have whole ingredients that you can pronounce and recognize.
-We’re talking things like chicken, fish, eggs, and quinoa, and not things like ethoxyquin and sodium selenite.
+We’re talking things like chicken, fish, eggs, and quinoa (that’s keen-wah, there you go), and not things like ethoxyquin and sodium selenite.

-However, it does not require it to be tested prior to being put out on the market.
+However, it does not require testing prior to hitting shelves.
 This means that it’s up to pet owners to be vigilant.
-If you come across a dog treat that makes your dog sick, you should report it immediately, because the FDA can then take action to issue a recall and publicize the message.
+If you come across a dog treat that makes your dog sick, you should report it immediately.
+The FDA can then take action to issue a recall and publicize the message.

 Which Dog Treats Are Dangerous?

 Whole, clean foods are just as good for your dog as they are for you.
 But also pay attention to what foods settle best in your dog’s tummy.
-Some dogs have an intolerance with certain ingredients, whether it’s rice or eggs, and if your dog has a reaction, that particular pack of treats may just not work for you.
+Some dogs have an intolerance to certain ingredients, whether it’s rice, eggs, or even chicken.
+If your dog has a reaction, that particular pack of treats may just not work for you.

-Which Dog Treats Have Been Recalled?
+Which Dog Treats Have Had A Recall?

-.
-The FDA constantly updates this page with recalled pet food and statements from the brands as they become available, so you can stay on top of what food and treats are safest for your pets.
-This will also alert you to when you can go back to using those brands again if you so choose.
+Just like human food, dog food also goes through recalls from time to time.
+Find the FDA’s full list of recalled pet food and treats on the website here.
+The FDA constantly updates this page with recalled pet food and statements from the brands as they become available, so you can stay on top of what food and treats are safest for your dogs.
+This will also alert you to when you can go back to using those brands again if you’d like.

 What’s Really The Problem With Some Dog Treats?

-Stay on top of the dog food brands you buy and be familiar with the ingredients they use, where they come from, and any issues they’ve run into.
-Brands that outsource ingredients from other countries may not have as strict of rules as the FDA, so their products might not be the quality you want for your pup.
+Stay on top of the dog food and treat brands you buy and be familiar with the ingredients they use, where they come from, and any issues they’ve run into.
+Brands that source ingredients from other unnamed countries may not have as strict of rules as the FDA, so their products might not be the quality you want for your pup.

 OK, So What Treats Should I Give My Dog?